lucapette/web/notes/docs/kotlin.md

 ## Coroutines

 Coming from go didn't help.
-Maybe it even actively made it worse for me.
+Maybe it even made it worse for me.

 Goroutines felt much easier to start with (the pitch "add go to a function call" is strong) but coroutines seem well thought through once you start to grasp what